seoyeong643/FortuneCookie/README.md

 ## Example Output
 ```
+Select a category:
+1. General
+2. Funny
+3. Romantic

+Enter your choice (1, 2, or 3): 1

 Live this day as if it were your last.
 ```
 or
 ```
+Select a category:
+1. General
+2. Funny
+3. Romantic

+Enter your choice (1, 2, or 3): 2

 Borrow money from a pessimist.
 They don't expect it back.
 ```
 Each time you run the program, you'll get a new fortune!